We ranked our favorite mountains for steep chutes and extreme terrain.

 You can rent the required avalanche beacon, shovel, avalanche probe and knapsack.

-The 2008 season will introduce heliskiing for $150.00 per drop.
+Heliskiing was introduced in 2008, and for for $150.00 per drop, its a deal.
 This sure beats the long hikes to fresh powder.

 Open Thursday through Sunday.